-Timeline for Submission of Thesis.
-8.10 Graduate School regulations state that a student must submit and have received acceptance of the doctoral dissertation within the seven years following admission to candidacy.
-The Department considers this to be the date of the fifth-semester examination.
-If the fifth-semester examination is postponed to a later semester, the official date of the candidacy examination will be the last day of classes of the fifth semester of residency.
-The qualifying examination must be passed at least eight months prior to the date of awarding the degree.
-Candidacy must be maintained, even when the candidate is not in residence, by enrolling in G901 each semester, or in research credits after the maximum six semesters of C901 have been exhausted.
-Failure to meet this requirement will automatically terminate enrollment in the degree program
+8.12 Timeline for Submission of Thesis.
+Graduate School regulations state that a student must submit and have received acceptance of the doctoral dissertation with the seven years following admission The to candidacy.
+Department considers this to be the date of the fifth-semester examination.
+In the fifth-semester examination is postponed to a later semester, the official date of the candidacy examination will be the last day of classes of the fifth semester of residency.
+The qualify examination must be passed at least six months prior to the date of awarding the degree.
+Candidacy must be maintained even when the candidate is not in residence, by enrolling G901 each semester, or in research credits after the maximum six semesters of G901 have been exhausted.
+Failure to meet this requirement will automatically terminate enrollment in the degree program.